Nonparametric Multi-shape Modeling with Uncertainty Quantification: Applications

-Some landmark detection methods have been developed for general manifolds. \cite{prematilake18polygon} considers arc-length and curvature parameterizations to evaluate approximation error of the piecewise-linear approximations, driven by selected landmarks. \cite{strait2019lmk} considers further a Bayesian model which quantifies the discrepancy under the elastic framework, obtaining uncertainty quantification for landmarks.
-These methods consider the task of simultaneous landmarking: starting with a densely sampled curve, a smaller set of landmarks is proposed, and the piecewise-linear curve through these points is compared to the original curve.
-This is different from a sequential approach, e.g., \cite{gao2019gaussian}, where given a sample of observed points (on an open manifold), the next landmark is chosen sequentially to minimize predictive variance under a fitted model.
-In general, landmarking has also been studied for images (particularly of a certain type), often relying on domain knowledge or supervised models, which incorporate subject-matter expert annotations \citep{chen2014xray,tie2013face,domijan2005seg}.

-The proposed multiple-output GP model can handle both formulations of the landmarking problem.
-To perform simultaneous landmarking, we start with a collection of multiple curves (often assumed to be densely sampled), with the goal of estimating $p$ landmarks for each curve.
-A simple procedure is as follows: (1) repeatedly generate $p$ random parameter values, denote this $\mathbf{s}$, common to all curves; (2) fit the multiple-output GP model to the Euclidean coordinates corresponding to $\mathbf{s}$; (3) compare model fits to the original, densely sampled set of points using performance metrics (Supplementary Materials \ref{sec:Metrics}).
-For instance, we may want the landmark set $\mathbf{s}$ which minimizes IMSPE, aggregated over curves.
+Another application within shape analysis that crucially relies on valid uncertainty quantification is landmark detection.
+Theorem \ref{thm:consistency thm} guarantees model consistency when curves are densely sampled.
+However, dense samples are not always practical for modeling or computing purposes.
+Thus, detecting a small set of observed sample points (referred to as landmarks) to adequately compress the original curve in a principled way is important.
+As outlined below, this can be done either (i) simultaneously (jointly estimate a landmark set, e.g., \cite{strait2019lmk}), or (ii) sequentially (conditionally estimate the next landmark given a current landmark set, e.g., \cite{gao2019gaussian}).
+Our proposed GP model can use uncertainty estimates to handle either task.
+To simultaneously estimate $p$ landmarks separately on a collection of multiple curves, we propose the following simple procedure: (1) repeatedly generate $p$ random parameter values, denoted $\bm{s}$, common to all curves; (2) fit the multiple-output GP model to the Euclidean coordinates corresponding to $\bm{s}$; (3) compare model fits to the original, densely sampled points using performance metrics (Supplementary Material \ref{sec:Metrics}).
+For instance, we may want the landmark set $\bm{s}$ which minimizes IMSPE, averaged over curves.
 Similar to \cite{strait2019lmk}, if an estimate $\hat{p}$ of the number of landmarks is desired, the chosen performance metric can be evaluated over a set of pre-specified values of $p$.
 Then, $\hat{p}$ is selected either qualitatively, as the smallest value where the minimum IMSPE begins to stabilize, or quantitatively using, e.g., the gap statistic \citep{tibshirani2001gap}.